Proxybat/UserCSS/Toyhouse/TH-Forum-Hider/README.md

 ## Creator's Notes
 I made this because I'm not into species and I never really use the commerce category.
 Also there's just moments where a category or forum just is super annoying but not all the time.

+Also sometimes the forums have drama so I just end up hiding the link to the forums to lol.